 Does the University have any written policy about information from student records that can be shared with parents?

 Yes.
 Like other colleges and universities across the country, the University is subject to a federal law called the Family Educational Rights and Privacy Act (also called "FERPA" or the "Buckley Amendment").
 FERPA sets privacy standards for student educational records and requires institutions to publish a compliance statement, including a statement of related institutional policies.
-The University policy (titled "Student Access to Educational Records") is available in the undergraduate catalog or online.
+See the University policy titled Access to Education Records or MT One Stop FERPA & Student Privacy for more information.

 Where can I find out more information about FERPA?